DanielTemesgen/danieltemesgen.github.io/_posts/2020-08-31-creating-an-API-with-AWS.markdown

 AWS Lambda layers are needed by serverless functions that have dependencies.
 In this case from the code below we see we rely on `FastAPI`, `mangum` and `scipy`.
 An AWS Lambda layer is a zipped directory of the source code for each package we rely on.
-This is referenced in `line 32` in `template.yaml`, without this layer we'd face an `ImportError` where by our serverless function would not be able to import the packages we rely on.
+This is referenced in `line 32` in `template.yaml`, without this layer we'd face an `ImportError` as our serverless function would not be able to import the packages we rely on.

 ### AWS SAM CLI
 The AWS SAM CLI is key, it's the way we deploy our severless function to AWS using our credentials, in my case from my AWS Educate account.
-Deploying is as simple as running `sam build` to run the build and check for errors and `sam deploy` to push this deployment to AWS.
-This infrastructure-as-code benefit means we don't have to worry about setting configuration by clicking through various pages manually, it's all declared in our `template.yaml` file.
+Deploying is as simple as running `sam build` to run the build and check for errors, and `sam deploy` to push this deployment to AWS.
+This infrastructure-as-code benefit means we don't have to worry about setting our configuration by clicking through various pages manually, it's all declared in our `template.yaml` file.

 ## FastAPI
 It's at this point we diverge from the series and forge our own path!
 Rather than use Flask to set up our API we'll use a newer framework called [FastAPI](https://fastapi.tiangolo.com/).
-Unlike flask, this framework was designed explicitly to create APIs, and has a number of interesting features such as automatically generated documentation which make it a great choice.
+Unlike Flask, this framework was designed explicitly to create APIs, and has a number of interesting features such as automatically generated documentation which make it a great choice.

 Let's jump right into the main code.